 When sending items outside the UK, it's important to check details such as weight limits, addressing standards, lists of prohibited or restricted items and to know which customs forms you might need to use

-Main delivery services What’s available Delivery aim International Standard Yes 5-7 days
+Main delivery services What’s available Delivery aim International Standard Yes 5-7 working days

 Weight limit 2kg